 Yonkers in the Twentieth Century by Marilyn Weigold

 The Scholarly Book Review brings in contextual information such as historical facts, and also positions the author among other authors who write similar books.
 The Scholarly Book Review aims to build a loyal following for the author, to enlarge the book’s community-of-interest, and to gain the attention of top-tier book reviewers.
-The Scholarly Book Review is over 300 words and can often be much longer. $550
+The Scholarly Book Review is over 750 words. $550

 Kings Row by Henry Bellamann